daxadax/kci-weather/README.md

 ####How to Run

+Run `bundle install` in the project directory to install the gems.

 Please add your own OpenWeather API Key in the `.env` file, then run `shotgun config.ru` - the server will start on `localhost:9393`

-To run the tests, copy the `.env` file to `.env.test`
+To run the tests, copy the `.env` file to `.env.test`.
+The test suite can be run with `rake` - the tests are the default task.

 ####Things to improve